 Although the IDE provides all the features required for your project, you can also integrate other tools.
-For example:
+For example, you can:

-- You can use the Custom Build mechanism to add other tools to the toolchain, see Extending the toolchain, page 102. - You can add IAR visualSTATE to the toolchain, which means that you can add state machine diagrams directly to your project in the IDE. - You can use a version control system to keep track of different versions of your source code.
+- Use the Custom Build mechanism to add other tools to the toolchain, see Extending the toolchain, page 102. - Add IAR visualSTATE to the toolchain, which means that you can add state machine diagrams directly to your project in the IDE. - Use a version control system to keep track of different versions of your source code.
 The IDE can identify and access any third-party version control system that conforms to the SCC interface published by Microsoft.
-The IDE can also attach to files in a Subversion working copy. - You can add an external analyzer, for example a lint tool, of your choice to be used on whole projects, groups of files, or an individual file of your project.
+The IDE can also attach to files in a Subversion working copy. - Add an external analyzer, for example a lint tool, of your choice to be used on whole projects, groups of files, or an individual file of your project.
 Typically, you might want to perform a static code analysis on your source code, using the same settings and set of source code files as when you compile.
-See Getting started using external analyzers, page 27. - You can add external tools to the Tools menu, for convenient access from within the IDE.
-For this reason, the menu might look different depending on which tools you have preconfigured to appear as menu commands.
+See Getting started using external analyzers, page 27. - Add external tools to the Tools menu, for convenient access from within the IDE.
+For this reason, the menu might look different depending on which tools you have preconfigured to appear as menu commands. - Configure custom argument variables, which typically can be useful if you install a third-party product and want to specify its include directory.
+Custom argument variables can also be used for simplifying references to files that you want to be part of your project.